-5. Conclusions and Final Remarks
+4. Conclusions and Final Remarks

 This paper discusses improvements in a multi-grid model for pedestrian dynamics based on bionics-inspired cellular automata.
-The newly-added feature is useful to model congestion effects, which include a well-known reduction in the average pedestrian walking speed and an increase in the number of people in an environment.
+The newly-added feature is useful to model congestion effects, which include a well-known reduction in the average pedestrian walking speed and an increase in the number of people in an environment (for recent studies that also explore congestion, see van Woensel & Cruz, 2009, Cruz et al., 2010ab).
 A program was encoded and made available for research and educational purposes.
 Computational results have shown that the proposal is quite promising.
 After analyzing the data generated by the simulation model, we conclude that the inclusion of the new features seems to contribute significantly to making the evacuation simulations more realistic.
 In fact, adjusting the model to an extreme value distribution indicates a close similarity between the simulation results and the theoretical probability model.

 The program developed here is useful for future studies, such as the investigation of the effect of environmental settings at the time of evacuation.
-Also important is the effect of the population density in conjunction with environmental settings, as the evacuation time may be strongly affected by the location of exits and obstacles.
+Indeed, the effect of the population density in conjunction with environmental settings is known to be very important, as the evacuation time may be strongly affected by the location of exits and obstacles.
 Additionally, it should be worthwhile to analyze methods to search for ideal evacuation routes in order to optimize evacuation times.
-These are but a few interesting topics for future research in this area.
+The topics mentioned above are examples of interesting topics for future research in this area.